nicenemo/vibe_coding_mcp_presentation/presentation.md

 * LLM and cutting edge are <br/>
   No friends
-* Point LLM to documentation
+* Use documentation and sample code
-* Point LLM to example project
+* POC is easy
-* MCP POC is easy to do
+* All tools with all options is not
-* Exposing all options of something like NMAP <br/>
+* existing webservice into MCP is easy
-  Takes a bit longer.
+* More context needed

 </div>
 <div class="right-column" data-image="images/8_zen_enjoy_kaiseki_cuisine.jpg">